Bold. Brave. Brilliant.

 Diego de La Vega Zorro

-Moras has performed as a featured soloist with the Cincinnati Symphony Orchestra, Houston Symphony, LA Philharmonic, Simón Bolívar Symphony Orchestra of Venezuela, San Antonio Symphony, Lyric Opera of Chicago, Fort Worth Opera, Austin Opera, Aspen Music Festival, the San Antonio Mastersingers (forthcoming), and as a featured opera singer soloist in the Chris Botti in Concert worldwide tour.
-Other highlights include debuts with Houston Grand Opera and Arizona Opera as Father Matías in the world premiere of El Milagro del Recuerdo, Utah Opera and Holy City Arts & Lyric Opera as Alfredo in La Traviata, and Sacramento Philharmonic & Opera as the Duke in Rigoletto.
-In 2016, Rafael was heard as Rodolfo in La Bohème at the Aspen Music Festival.
+Moras has performed as a featured soloist with the Cincinnati Symphony Orchestra, Houston Symphony, LA Philharmonic, Simón Bolívar Symphony Orchestra of Venezuela, San Antonio Symphony, Lyric Opera of Chicago, Fort Worth Opera, Austin Opera, Aspen Music Festival, the San Antonio Mastersingers, and as a featured opera singer soloist in the Chris Botti in Concert worldwide tour.
+Other highlights include debuts with Houston Grand Opera and Arizona Opera as Father Matías in the World Premiere of El Milagro del Recuerdo, Utah Opera as Alfredo in La Traviata, and Sacramento Philharmonic & Opera as the Duke in Rigoletto.
+In 2016, Moras was heard as Rodolfo in La Bohème at the Aspen Music Festival.
 Of his performance, Opera News said “[Rafael Moras] escaped all of the tempting tenorial clichés to create a fully fleshed-out characterization.
 His singing remained warm and ingratiating, from low note to high, from first scene to last.”
-He is a 2017 and 2018 recipient of The Santa Fe Opera's Richard Tucker Fund Award, a 2014 Metropolitan Opera Eric and Dominique Laffont Competition Grand Finalist, 2014 Operalia Quarter Finalist, and a 2013 and 2014 Eleanor McCollum Vocal Competition Finalist.
+He is a two-year recipient of The Santa Fe Opera's Richard Tucker Fund Award, Metropolitan Opera Eric and Dominique Laffont Competition Grand Finalist, Operalia Quarter Finalist, United States Presidential Scholar in the Arts, and a two-year Eleanor McCollum Vocal Competition Finalist.

-Headshot of opera soprano singer Maria Brea with Arizona Opera
+Headshot of opera soprano singer María Brea with Arizona Opera

-Maria Brea
+María Brea

 Ana Maria Soza Zorro